Dairy Free Buffalo Chicken Dip

 What to serve with this dip

 My go-to is the standard pairing of crackers.
-Despite their buttery taste, most crackers on the market these days are surprisingly dairy free*.
+Despite their buttery taste, most crackers on the market these days are surprisingly dairy free (but of course, product formulations can change so always double check the label prior to eating any of these).

 For example, at the time of this post, the following varieties were all dairy free: